-Prospective data collection for all patients undergoing RARP and PLND in 2021 by a single high-volume surgeon was performed (IRB No. #13825-C).
-Starting in April, all patients were informed that SDD would be an option postoperatively, in addition to the standard of care admission pathway.
-Pros and cons were discussed of each option and no final decision would be made until after the operation and discharge would only be offered if strict criteria were met and the patient was comfortable with the discharge plan.
-All RARPs were conducted via a transperitoneal approach using the Intuitive Surgical DaVinci® Si and Xi Surgical Systems using identical approaches.
+Prospective data collection for all patients undergoing RARP and PLND in 2021 by a single, high-volume surgeon was performed (IRB No. #13825-C).
+Starting in April, all patients were informed that SDD was an option postoperatively, in addition to the standard of care admission pathway.
+Pros and cons of each option were discussed but no final decision was made until after the operation; discharge was offered if strict criteria were met and the patient was comfortable with the discharge plan.
+All RARPs were conducted via a transperitoneal approach using the Intuitive Surgical DaVinci® Si and Xi Surgical Systems and with identical approaches.
 All surgeries included a standard PLND.
-Post-operative care included early ambulation (within 3 hours) and diet (within 2-4 hours), scheduled non-narcotic analgesics (Acetaminophen 650mg q4h and Ketorolac 10mg IV q6h), and intravenous fluids.
-Patients were provided routine post-operative instructions, as well as a custom print out based on patient feedback and common questions (Appendix 1).
+Postoperative care included early ambulation (within three hours) and diet (within 2-4 hours), scheduled non-narcotic analgesics (acetaminophen 650 mg every four hours and ketorolac 10 mg intravenous every six hours), and intravenous fluids.
+Patients were provided routine postoperative instructions, as well as a custom printout based on patient feedback and common guestions (Appendix I; available at cuaj.ca).

-The primary outcome measure was SDD success defined as discharge from hospital on the day of surgery.
-Patients were required to ambulate without assistance, have good pain control, tolerate oral intake, and have vital signs within 20% of their pre-operative values.
-Secondary outcomes included LOS (in hours), operative time, estimated blood loss (EBL), unscheduled emergency department visits, readmission, complications, and clinicopathologic data.
-Comparison was made to those who underwent inpatient RARP as well as those prior to implementation of the SDD protocol.
+The primary outcome measure was SDD success, defined as discharge from hospital on the day of surgery.
+Patients were required to ambulate without assistance, have good pain control, tolerate oral intake, and have vital signs within 20% of their preoperative values.
+Secondary outcomes included LOS (in hours), operative time, estimated blood loss (EBL), unscheduled emergency department (ED) visits, readmission, complications, and clinicopathological data.
+Comparison was made to those who underwent inpatient RARP, as well as those prior to implementation of the SDD protocol.

-Exclusion criteria for SDD-RARP included patient choice, any cases that were not routine per the surgeon's discretion, no responsible adult to stay with them overnight, and uncontrolled obstructive sleep apnea mandating perioperative monitoring.
+Exclusion criteria for SDD-RARP included patient choice, any cases that were not routine per the surgeon's discretion, no responsible adult to stay with them overnight, and uncontrolled obstructive sleep apnea mandating postoperative monitoring.